 On Friday, April 15, 1994, in the beautiful Sunset Cliffs area of San Diego, California, two surfers noticed a huge mass of "something" beached on the sand nearby.

 Upon closer inspection, they discovered that it was a body.
-There lie the remnants of 25 year old Michelle Von Emster, situated face down on a massive bed of kelp.
+There lay the remnants of 25-year-old Michelle Von Emster, situated face down on a massive bed of kelp.

-Now, the first thing that comes to mind in a situation like this is that the poor child was a victim of a shark attack, but this case isn't as "open and shut" as it immediately appears to be...
+Now, the first thing that comes to mind in a situation like this is that the poor child was a victim of a shark attack, but this case isn't as "open and shut" as it appears on the surface.